abdkhanstd/LRDNet/README.md

 test.py (Test a trained model.
 The model names need to be specified in test.py i.e., model_path) train.py (Code for training.
-Must specify keywords in the model variable) trainc.py (Continue train, must specify the weights file that needs to be continued)
+Must specify keywords in the model variable) trainc.py (Continue train, must specify the weights file that needs to be continued) AUG  [Folder] (Contains files to generate static augmentations using MATLAB) ADI  [Folder] (Modified code for ADI, [Current im asking for permission to share the modified code, so please wait])

 ```
 #### Samples results on the KITTI Road Benchmark dataset